Censorship in Germany: Re-unified Germany (1990–present)

-In 2022, several German states have banned public displays of the letter "Z", a symbol used for supporters of the Russian invasion of Ukraine.
+In 2022, several German states have banned public displays of the "Z symbol", a symbol used for supporters of the Russian invasion of Ukraine.
 "The Russian attack on Ukraine is a crime and whoever publicly approves of this war can thereby become criminally liable," said Marek Wede, a spokesperson for Germany's Interior Ministry.
 Critics of this policy note that banning the public display of the letter "Z" does not assist Ukraine and that it may embolden supporters of Russia who already claim to feel victimized.